No Support JavaScript

 Article 61

-In the case of a 25 per cent rise in prices, the fixed assets depletion assets and intangible assets as referred to in this Act may be revalued.
-Rules governing the conduction of assets revaluation and formulas of revaluation shall be separately prescribed by the Executive Yuan.
+In the case of a 25 percent rise in prices, the fixed assets, depletion assets and intangible assets as referred to in this Act may be revalued.
+Rules governing the conduction of asset revaluation and formulas of revaluation shall be separately prescribed by the Executive Yuan.

 Article 62

-Deposits, loans, or bonds for long-term investment shall be valued at the current value computed based on the period for amortization.
-Computation of the current value shall be based on the interest at the contracted rate if the debt is interest-bearing, or at the average interest rate prevailing among local banks on deposit at fixed term of one year if the debt is not interest-bearing.
+Deposits, loans, and bonds for long-term investment shall be valued at the current value computed based on the period for amortization.
+Computation of the current value shall be based on the interest at the contracted rate if the debt is interest bearing, or at the average interest rate prevailing among local banks on deposits at a fixed term of one year if the debt is not interest bearing.

-When the debt as referred to in the preceding paragraph is recovered at maturity, the portion of interest accuring from the value in excess of the current value shall be listed as profit for the year in which the debt is recovered.
+When the debt as referred to in the preceding paragraph is recovered at maturity, the portion of interest accruing from the value in excess of the current value shall be considered as profit for the year in which the debt is recovered.

 Article 63